Keyfactor/azurekeyvault-orchestrator/README.md

      ![Select Principal](/Images/save-access-policy.PNG)

+> :warning:
+> The _minimum_ permission required in order to perform discovery is "Keyvault Reader".
+If the identity doesn't have "Keyvault Reader" permissions through direct assignment on the keyvault or inherited from higher level permissions, the keyvault will not show up during discovery.

 #### Generate an Access Token

 For authenticating to Azure via App Registration/Service Principal, we will need to generate an access token.